mendix/docs/content/howto/mobile/implementation-guide.md

 ![](attachments/19955732/20217885.jpg)

-### 4 Installing Module Dependencies
+## 4 Installing Module Dependencies

 The PushNotifications module has two dependencies:

  * [Encryption module](https://appstore.home.mendix.com/link/app/1011/Mendix/Encryption)
  * [The Community Commons module](https://appstore.home.mendix.com/link/app/170/)

 To include these dependencies, download them from the App Store in a way similar to how you installed the PushNotifications module.
 While importing, you may get a pop-up window with information about overwriting project files, which you can confirm by clicking **OK**.

-**Note:**
+{{% alert type="info" %}}

 If your project is using an older version of the [Encryption module](https://appstore.home.mendix.com/link/app/1011/Mendix/Encryption), it might trigger an error for referencing a non-existent layout.
 You can fix this by assigning the master layout of the **Encryption.ResponsiveLayout_Certificate** layout to another layout (please note that in this specific use case, it is not important which layout is used).
 This does not apply to version 1.3.1 and higher.

 ![](attachments/19955732/20217886.jpg)

+{{% /alert %}}

 After importing the module and the dependencies, your error dock will inform you that entity access is out of date.
 To fix this error, double-click the error and then click **Update security** at the top of the domain model pane.

-### 5 Including the Push Notifications Snippet in the Application's Layouts
+## 5 Including the Push Notifications Snippet in the Application's Layouts

 To properly register your device with a third-party remote push service (FCM or APNs) and display in-app notifications, you should put the widget on the pages of your app.
 You can accomplish this by dragging the **PushNotification_Snippet** (located in the *_USE ME* folder in the PushNotifications module) into the layouts used by your app.
 Note that push notifications do not currently work on